digipres/awesome-digital-preservation/README.md

 > Carefully curated list of awesome digital preservation resources.

 This [Awesome List](https://github.com/sindresorhus/awesome/blob/main/awesome.md) is one a suite of community-owned resources for digital preservation.
 See [digipres.org](https://www.digipres.org) for more information.
-The text of an annual reminder email about these resources is also held here, in [reminder.md](reminder.md).
-This will be sent around various mailings list once per year, ahead of [World Digital Preservation Day](https://www.dpconline.org/events/world-digital-preservation-day).

 Contributions are welcome.
-Please ad links through pull requests, or create an issue to start a discussion.
+Please add links through pull requests, or create an issue to start a discussion.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidance.
+And if obsolescence claims something awesome, there's always the [Archive](ARCHIVED.md).

-And if obsolescence claims something awesome, there's always the [Archive](ARCHIVED.md)
+The text of an annual reminder email about these resources is also held here, in [reminder.md](reminder.md).
+This will be sent around various mailings list once per year, ahead of [World Digital Preservation Day](https://www.dpconline.org/events/world-digital-preservation-day).

 <!-- omit in toc -->
 ## Contents